askap-vast/vast-tools/VASTDROPBOX.md

 ## Usage
 ```
-usage: get_vast_pilot_dbx.py [-h] [--dropbox-config DROPBOX_CONFIG] [--output OUTPUT] [--available-epochs]
+usage: get_vast_pilot_dbx.py [-h] [--dropbox-config DROPBOX_CONFIG]
+                             [--output OUTPUT] [--available-epochs]
+                             [--available-files AVAILABLE_FILES]
-                             [--available-files AVAILABLE_FILES] [--get-available-files] [--download]
+                             [--get-available-files] [--download]
+                             [--find-fields-input FIND_FIELDS_INPUT]
-                             [--find-fields-input FIND_FIELDS_INPUT] [--user-files-list USER_FILES_LIST]
+                             [--user-files-list USER_FILES_LIST]
+                             [--only-epochs ONLY_EPOCHS]
-                             [--only-epochs ONLY_EPOCHS] [--only-fields ONLY_FIELDS] [--stokesI-only]
+                             [--only-fields ONLY_FIELDS] [--stokes STOKES]
-                             [--stokesV-only] [--stokesQ-only] [--stokesU-only] [--no-stokesI] [--no-stokesV]
-                             [--no-stokesQ] [--no-stokesU] [--skip-xml] [--skip-txt] [--skip-qc] [--skip-components]
+                             [--skip-xml] [--skip-txt] [--skip-qc]
+                             [--skip-components] [--skip-islands]
-                             [--skip-islands] [--skip-field-images] [--skip-bkg-images] [--skip-rms-images]
+                             [--skip-field-images] [--skip-bkg-images]
+                             [--skip-rms-images] [--skip-all-images]
-                             [--skip-all-images] [--combined-only] [--tile-only] [--overwrite] [--dry-run] [--debug]
+                             [--combined-only] [--tile-only] [--overwrite]
+                             [--dry-run] [--debug]
+                             [--write-template-dropbox-config]
-                             [--write-template-dropbox-config] [--legacy-download LEGACY_DOWNLOAD]
+                             [--legacy-download LEGACY_DOWNLOAD] [--include-legacy]
+                             [--max-retries MAX_RETRIES]
-                             [--include-legacy] [--max-retries MAX_RETRIES] [--download-threads DOWNLOAD_THREADS]
+                             [--download-threads DOWNLOAD_THREADS]

 optional arguments:
   -h, --help            show this help message and exit
   --dropbox-config DROPBOX_CONFIG
-                        Dropbox config file to be read in containing the shared url, password and access token.
-A
+                        Dropbox config file to be read in containing the shared
-                        template can be generated using '--write-template-dropbox-config'. (default: dropbox.cfg)
+                        url, password and access token.
+A template can be generated
+                        using '--write-template-dropbox-config'. (default:
+                        dropbox.cfg)
-  --output OUTPUT       Name of the local output directory where files will be saved (default: vast_dropbox)
+  --output OUTPUT       Name of the local output directory where files will be
+                        saved (default: vast_dropbox)
   --available-epochs    Print out what Epochs are available. (default: False)
   --available-files AVAILABLE_FILES
-                        Provide a file containing the files available on Dropbox to download.
-Only use this option
+                        Provide a file containing the files available on Dropbox to
-                        only if you wish to override the built-in list of Dropbox files that is already provided.
+                        download.
+Only use this option only if you wish to override
+                        the built-in list of Dropbox files that is already
-                        (default: None)
+                        provided. (default: None)
   --get-available-files
                         Generate the list of available files on the shared folder.
-The list will be saved to a file.
+                        The list will be saved to a file. (default: False)
-                        (default: False)
-  --download            Download data according to the filter options entered (default: None)
+  --download            Download data according to the filter options entered
+                        (default: None)
   --find-fields-input FIND_FIELDS_INPUT
-                        Input of fields to fetch (can be obtained from 'find_sources.py'). (default: None)
+                        Input of fields to fetch (can be obtained from
+                        'find_sources.py'). (default: None)
   --user-files-list USER_FILES_LIST
                         Input of files to fetch. (default: None)
   --only-epochs ONLY_EPOCHS
                         Only download files from the selected epochs.
-Enter as a list with no spaces, e.g. '1,2,4x'.
+Enter as a
+                        list with no spaces, e.g. '1,2,4x'.
+If nothing is entered
-                        If nothing is entered then all epochs are fetched.
-The current epochs are: 1, 2, 3x, 4x, 5x,
+                        then all epochs are fetched.
+The current epochs are: 1, 2,
-                        6x, 7x, 8, 9, 10x, 11x. (default: None)
+                        3x, 4x, 5x, 6x, 7x, 8, 9, 10x, 11x. (default: None)
   --only-fields ONLY_FIELDS
                         Only download files from the selected fields.
-Enter as a list with no spaces, e.g.
+Enter as a
+                        list with no spaces, e.g. 'VAST_0012+00A,VAST_0012-06A'.
+If
-                        'VAST_0012+00A,VAST_0012-06A'.
-If nothing is entered then all fields are fetched. (default:
+                        nothing is entered then all fields are fetched. (default:
                         None)
-  --stokesI-only        Only download STOKES I products. (default: False)
-  --stokesV-only        Only download STOKES V products. (default: False)
-  --stokesQ-only        Only download STOKES Q products. (default: False)
-  --stokesU-only        Only download STOKES U products. (default: False)
-  --no-stokesI          Do not download Stokes I products. (default: False)
-  --no-stokesV          Do not download Stokes V products. (default: False)
-  --no-stokesQ          Do not download Stokes Q products. (default: False)
-  --no-stokesU          Do not download Stokes U products. (default: False)
+  --stokes STOKES       Select which Stokes data products are to be downloaded
+                        Enter as a list separated by a comma with no space, e.g.
+                        'I,V' (default: None)
   --skip-xml            Do not download XML files. (default: False)
   --skip-txt            Do not download txt files. (default: False)
   --skip-qc             Do not download the QC plots. (default: False)